-I am a Senior Research Fellow with over 10 years’ experience in the fields of data analysis and machine learning as well as a strong track record in industry-academia collaboration.
+I am a Reader with over 15 years’ experience in the fields of data analysis and machine learning as well as a strong track record in industry-academia collaboration.

 I am an effective collaborator, having won, or been a part of externally funded projects with staff from all 5 of the University's faculties.

-I have been PI/Co-I on multiple Innovate UK and DASA bids worth nearly £6million in total (worth over £2.1 million for the University).
-These grants have been in collaboration with academic partners (University of Southampton and University of Nottingham) and industrial partners within the maritime, railway, aerospace, high performance computing and manufacturing sectors.
+I have been PI/Co-I on more than 20 Innovate UK, STFC and DASA bids worth nearly £6.8 million in total (worth over £3.4 million for the University).
+These grants have been in collaboration with academic partners (Southampton, Nottingham, UCLAN and Brunel) and industrial partners within the maritime, railway, aerospace, high performance computing and manufacturing sectors.